How to write a landing page to sell your info product

 One of the most powerful emotions people buy for is curiosity.

-Now, jokes aside, curiosity is a sign of intelligence.
+Curiosity is a sign of intelligence.

 Introduce the price highlighting the huge value of your info product